-Electricity demand and capacity are balanced.
+Electricity demand and generation capacity are balanced.
 There is enough electric supply available to serve current demand on the grid.
-No special action by consumers is needed.
+No action by consumers is needed.

-Power Emergency: Rotating Outages in Progress; Conservation Critical — EEA 3
+Rotating Outages Likely; Conservation Critical — EEA 3

-To view or receive real-time notices of Energy Emergency Alerts:
+To view or receive real-time notices of EEAs:

-- Download the ERCOT app -- find it in the Apple store for Apple mobile devices and in Google Play for Android.
+- Download the ERCOT app available in the Apple App Store and Google Play.